letizhamiguel-cyber/ECE-2112-PA-1/README.md

 August 27, 2026 - .ipynb file uploaded to Github.

-August 28, 2026 - Initial Formatting of README.
+August 29, 2026 - Initial Formatting of README.

-September 1, 2026 - Input of further README content.
+September 1, 2026 - Input of further README content and Finalization of README.